orsonteodoro/muslx32/README.md

 package | notes
 --- | ---
-firefox 45.x only | It works except when using pulseaudio and jit.
-Javascript works but through the slower interpreter path.
-YouTube works with alsa audio.
-Firefox 47+ and 49+ is broken on x32 with 45.x patches applied.
-It is an outdated version an may pose a security risk.
-Use a different computer or live cd or partition with amd64 x86 and firefox updated continously. strace | Is for debugging from this overlay.
+strace | Is for debugging from this overlay.
 It depends on musl from this overlay since bits/user.h is broken in musl. gdb | Is for debugging from this overlay.
 It depends on musl from this overlay since bits/user.h is broken in musl.
 X | Is for the windowing system.
 You need to copy 20-nouveau.conf to etc/X11/xorg.conf.d/20-video.conf and edit it especially the Hz and the driver.
-This special file loads the proper modules explicitly in the correct order instead of lazy loading them. wpa_supplicant | Is for WIFI support xf86-video-nouveau |
+This special file loads the proper modules explicitly in the correct order instead of lazy loading them. wpa_supplicant | Is for WIFI support xf86-video-nouveau | Works on Geforce2 MX xf86-video-ati | Works if it doesn't pull proprietary drivers such as opencl drivers. mplayer | mpd |
-xf86-video-ati |
-mplayer |
-mpd |
-geany |
+geany | Programmer's IDE
-dwm |
-xfce4 |
-aterm | Works only from this overlay xfce4-terminal |
+dwm | Tiled based window manager. xfce4 | Does show desktop.
+May possibly not log off first time but it fixes itself. aterm | Works only from this overlay xfce4-terminal |
-gimp |
+gimp | Can draw
-xscreensaver |
-glxgears from mesa-progs |
-chrony and ntpd work | Chrony needs musl struct timex patched with musl from this overlay. alsa | You need to copy _.asound.rc to `/<user>/.asound.rc`
+xscreensaver | Opengl screen savers tested working. mesa-progs | Provides glxgears to check if opengl is working. chrony and ntpd work | Chrony needs musl struct timex patched with musl from this overlay. alsa | You need to copy _.asound.rc to `/<user>/.asound.rc` gnu screen | Allows to copy and paste and have multiple apps run in each virtual terminal links | A terminal web browser

 ### Buggy